DanielHader/advent-of-code/README.md

 A repo for my advent of code solutions.

-For 2024 I'm trying to do each solution in a different language:
+For 2024 I'm trying to do each solution in a different language.

-* day 1: Rust
+* day 1: Rust..
-* day 2: C++
+* day 2: C++..
 * day 3: Emacs Lisp
 * day 4: COBOL
 * day 5: Java